Participation of Patients From Racial, Ethnic Minority Groups in Phase 1 Cancer Drug Development Trials

 About JAMA Network Open: JAMA Network Open is the new online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Flora Blangis, M.P.H., of the Universite Paris Cite in Paris, is the corresponding author.
+Authors: Cho-Ming Chao, M.D., Ph.D., of the University of Rostock in Rostock, Germany, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.